 First, you have to find a public company listed on the New York Stock Exchange (NYSE).
 If you want to browse a listing of the companies on the NYSE, go to the NYSE Listing Directory page and click through the alphabet.
 If you know your company or just want a different search method, try Yahoo Finance or CNBC.

-A good industry to find money-losing companies (not an easy task with the market running hot lately) would be the energy companies, especially minor players such as Marathon Oil (MRO) and oil services companies such as Diamond Offshore (DO).
+A good industry to find money-losing companies (not an easy task with the market running hot lately) would be the energy companies, especially minor players such as Marathon Oil (MRO) and oil services companies such as Diamond Offshore (DO, now DOSFQ during bankruptcy).
 Another good challenge might be Boeing (BA) with their recent 737 Max problems.
 The materials sector has been somewhat weak, with Freeport-Mcmoran Inc. (FCX) being one example.
 Industrial giant General Electric (GE) has had lots of issues lately.
-JC Penney (JCP) is always an easy target, as are other retail giants.
+JC Penney (JCP, now JCPNQ) is always an easy target, as are other retail giants.